juliusoh/lfz-full-stack-lessons/exercises/webpack-intro/README.md

 Using Webpack to build front end projects.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is Webpack?
+- How do you add a `devDependency` to a package?
+- What is an NPM script?
+- How do you execute Webpack with `npm run`?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/webpack-intro` directory in your terminal.